plantanapp/documentation/docs/actions/summarize-content.md

 ## `About "Detail Level"`
 [](#inlinedoc-detail-level)
-The selection of a summarization Detail Level results in specific instructions being passed to OpenAI to guid the summarization.
+The selection of a summarization Detail Level results in specific instructions being passed to OpenAI to guide the summarization.

 | Detail Level | Instructions to OpenAI |
 |---|---|